The more time spent without in-house legal software, the greater the cost

 Legal teams turn to in-house legal software to solve a litany of problems including, but not limited to, saving valuable time for legal team members, creating visibility and continuity with a central repository for legal work, automating and streamlining workflows across the business, speeding up cycle times, reducing risk, scaling legal service, managing costs, creating data sets for better decision making… the list goes on.

-However, the prospect of purchasing new in-house legal tech can be daunting: the number and type of solutions available is vast and varied and can be hard to make sense of; many in-house legal teams are pressed for time and resource, making it difficult to find time to evaluate technology solutions; budget pressures and resource constraints across the board can make it difficult to procure budget or feel confident about the return on investment.
+However, the prospect of purchasing new in-house legal tech can be daunting: the number and type of solutions available is vast and varied and can be hard to make sense of; many in-house legal teams are pressed for time and resource, making it difficult to find time to evaluate technology solutions; budget pressures and resource constraints can make it difficult to procure budget or feel confident about the return on investment.
 But the more time you spend without the right legal technology, the more it costs the business:

 +